dish-ui/dish-ui/CONTRIBUTING.md

 # Contribute to Pot UI
 ✨🎉 Thanks for taking your time to contribute 🎉✨

-The following tutorial will guide you through the co ntribution.
+The following tutorial will guide you through the contribution.

 ## Contents
 - [For questions](#for-questions)